-So while the answer to your question depends on your specific circumstance, in most cases taking money out of a retirement account should have minimal impact on your ability to get approved for a mortgage.
+In closing, although the answer to your question depends on your specific circumstances, in most cases taking money out of a retirement account should have minimal impact on your ability to get approved for a mortgage.
 Depending on how you use the funds, it may potentially help you.